samarseth/CS31-Projects/README.md

 # Fall-Projects
-These are solutions to relevant CS 31 Projects taught in Fall 2016 at UCLA by David A. Smallberg.
+These are solutions to relevant CS 31 Projects taught in Fall 2016 at UCLA by Prof. David A. Smallberg.